andrzejmizera/MEcGANs/README.md

 The complete sets of results presented in the manuscript are made available <a href="">here</a>.

-# Loading of trained generators
+# Running of trained generators

-To run a pretrained generator on a test dataset, please use the following command from the MEcGANs folder:
+To load and run a pretrained generator on an intended dataset of clouded RGB and co-registered NIR images, please use the following command from the MEcGANs folder:

 ```
 > CUDA_VISIBLE_DEVICES=0 python test.py --dir_nir <path_to_clouded_nir_images_dir> --dir_rgb <path_to_clouded_rgb_images_dir> --imlist_nir <path_to_clouded_nir_files_list> --imlist_rgb <path_to_clouded_rgb_files_list> --results_dir <path_to_results_dir> --config_path <path_to_config_nirrgb2rgbcloud.yml> --gen_model <path_to_Generator_<iterations>.npz>